How To Sand Epoxy Resin

 Spindle Sander

-Spindle sanders are designed for curved and contoured surfaces, making them a go-to tool for shaping and smoothing intricate resin pieces like carvings, bowls, and decorative trim.
+Spindle sanders are for curved and contoured surfaces, making them a must have tool for shaping and smoothing outer edges.

 Mini Rotary Tools (Dremel)